cfcmadlad/agentic-commerce-sentinel/README.md

 - **Expired** — the mandate lapsed hours to days ago.
 Caught by Layer 1's time-window check.
 - **Budget exhausted** — the mandate's transaction count is already fully consumed by legitimate use.
 Caught by Layer 1's ledger check, but only if the ledger has actually processed the legitimate sessions that spent it — this variant specifically tests that statefulness.
 - **Rapid reuse** — the mandate is genuine, unexpired, in-scope, and still has budget remaining.
 Layers 1 and 2 both pass it.
 The only thing wrong is the *cadence*: a reuse seconds-to-minutes behind the previous legitimate use, in a gap the legitimate generator's own minimum reuse interval never produces.
-This is the variant that justifies a behavioral layer existing at all.
+This is one of the two variants Layer 3 exists to catch.

 ### 2. Scope violation